Joshswooft/readmine/README.md

 Contributing
 ------------

 Mention how people can offer contributions, and point them to your guidelines for contributing.
+It's common to use a seperate `CONTRIBUTING.md` file for this.

 License